Swirrl/artsapi/README.md

 NB: You *must* be running Fuseki on port 3030 if you do not want to modify the multiple tenancy code.
 If you want to use the Dropbox upload features, you will also need a copy of the [ArtsAPI Grafter project](https://github.com/Swirrl/artsapi-email-processing-tool) at the location `~/grafter` so that the Rails app can call leiningen to run pipelines.

+In production, you will use env vars to declare dropbox credentials.
+In development, you will need to find the file in `/config/initializers` called `dropbox.example` - add your credentials for Dropbox in here and rename it `dropbox.rb`.
+Make sure you do not commit this, as you will have to change `production.rb` to not expect env vars with the locations provided (see the Docker/Deployment) section below.

 ## Deployment

 Deploy using Docker.
 Setup a Redis, Mongo and Fuseki instance before linking them to this container.